-Katelyn Seigel focuses her practice on domestic and international trademark and copyright matters, as well as advertising counseling matters.
-Ms. Seigel’s experience includes clearance, prosecution, enforcement, and portfolio management.
+Katelyn Seigel focuses her practice on domestic and international trademark portfolio management, sophisticated global disputes and enforcement, and overall brand strategy.
+Ms. Seigel’s experience includes clearance, prosecution, online enforcement, and anti-counterfeiting matters.
 Ms. Seigel also has experience advising and reviewing advertising regulatory issues, promotion initiatives, and terms and conditions for contests and sweepstakes.

-Ms. Seigel was recognized in 2018 as a New York "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Ms. Seigel was recognized in 2018 and 2019 as a New York "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 Benjamin N. Cardozo School of Law, J.D., Intellectual Property and Communication Law Concentration (2015)